wyn/baking-potato/README.md

 Finally you will also need the tezos-client, installation instructions can be found [here](https://assets.tqtezos.com/docs/setup/1-tezos-client/).

-> Note however that setup of the client should follow the instructions [here](https://assets.tqtezos.com/docs/setup/2-sandbox/) (after sandbox setup).
+> NOTE however that setup of the client should follow the instructions [here](https://assets.tqtezos.com/docs/setup/2-sandbox/) (after setting up the local sandbox with five users).

 With these pieces in place the included Makefile can be used to build code and originate contracts locally: